jordymarshall/audio-transcriber/README.md

 **Payment issues**
 - Verify Stripe keys in `.env`
 - Check Stripe dashboard for webhook configuration
+- Ensure you're using test mode for development

 ## 🚀 Deployment

 See `DEPLOYMENT.md` for detailed deployment instructions on platforms like Railway, Render, or Google Cloud Run.

+**Important for deployment:**
+- Set production URLs in Google OAuth settings
+- Use production Stripe keys
+- Set environment variables on your hosting platform
+- Ensure HTTPS for OAuth callbacks

 ## 📊 Supported Audio Formats